 Alpena Cycle Club is located three miles south of Werth Road on Spruce Road.
-The Alpena Cycle Club will have been in existence 50 years in 2008.
-It began as a road riding motorcycle club, but has expanded to include events such as a Motocross (four were held in 2007), garden tractor pulls, and a Bump and Run.
+The Alpena Cycle Club will have been in existence 60 years in 2018.
+It began as a road riding motorcycle club but has expanded to include events such as a Motocross, garden tractor pulls, and a Bump and Run.